vmalnathnambiar/exfilms/guide/how-to-exfilms-the-ultimate-guide.md

 ```
 <br>

-> *Note: The target file to be used is required to follow a specific layout.*
+The target file to be used for this method has to follow a specific layout.

 ![targetFile-layout](../img/targetFile-layout.png)
 The above layout was created using Google Sheets.
 The use of Google Sheets enable users to easily export or publish the sheet to the web as tsv.